APPEARANCE: Odourless, white crystals.

 Oxalic acid's main applications include cleaning or bleaching, especially for the removal of rust (iron complexing agent).
 Its utility in rust removal agents is due to its forming a stable, water-soluble salt with ferric iron.
 Oxalic acid is an important reagent in lanthanide chemistry.
 Hydrated lanthanide oxalates form readily in very strongly acidic solutions in a densely crystalline, easily filtered form, largely free of contamination by nonlanthanide elements.
 Thermal decomposition of these oxalate gives the oxides, which is the most commonly marketed form of these elements.

-We supply all our powder based products in bags that come in a special sealed tub with the safety information clearly displayed.
+We supply all our powder based products in bags or in a special sealed tub with the safety information clearly displayed.

 EYES: Can cause irritation.